rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/identification.md

 # identification

-After to have uncompressed the `Find The Easy Pass.zip`, a file named `EasyPass.exe`.
+After un-compressing  the challenge file `Find The Easy Pass.zip`a we can find a file named `EasyPass.exe` inside it.

 We using `rz-bin` to identify the executable file.